idank/holykeebs-docs/guides/keyboard/index.md

 ### Top Plates

 Top plates can be installed flush against the keyboard PCB, or flush against the switch.
+A split keyboard will come with two plates: FR4 plates are identical and can be used on either side.
+With printed plates, the textured side should be facing up.

 <Images :paths="[topplatesflush, topplatesgap]" />